Your Guide To Contraceptives In Botswana

 Most women in the age of menarche can use LARC contraceptives.
 There are often misconceptions about these methods only being for women who have conceived before, but this is not true.
 All three LARC options are safe to use for any woman.
 With any contraceptive method, there is a risk of side effects, but this is unique to each woman and further information can be found at findmymethod.org

 Where Can I Get More Information About These Options?

 The Botswana Family Planning Association (BOFWA) as well as the Ministry of Health’s Facebook page offer information on LARC methods in the context of Botswana, as well as providing locations in which these services are available.
 You can also find information about LARC methods on the findmymethod.org website where you can compare options and decide which is best for you.

 Do you have something to share?
 Leave your comments below, contact us on our social media platforms: Facebook, Instagram, Twitter, YouTube and TikTok or send us an email to firstname.lastname@example.org.
 For more information on contraception, visit findmymethod.org

 About the author: Marie-Simone Kadurira is a Reproductive Health consultant in Southern Africa.
 She is also the founder of Vasikana Vedu.
-It is a not for profit organisation centered around combating period poverty in the region.
+It is a not for profit organisation which combats period poverty in the region.